 While having someone else pack your belongings for a move may seem simpler, there is still quite a bit of work to be done by the owner.
 Before the packers arrive, you need to be sure that what is being loaded up is exactly what you need and want to bring with you.
-Additionally, creating a map can be extremely helpful.
-If you have any delicate or heirloom items, consider getting them crated before the packing crew arrives.
+Additionally, creating a map for prepare for packers can be extremely helpful.
+If you have any delicate or heirloom items, consider getting them crated before the moving company arrives.

 The end goal of decluttering is to make sure that everything that gets to your new home is an item that you use, cherish and celebrate.
 To make this happen, work in the morning when your decision-making powers are sharpest.
 Enter each space with a